 Glutamine is the most abundant amino acid (building block of protein) in the body.
-The body can make enough glutamine for its regular needs, but extreme stress (the kind you would experience after very heavy exercise or an injury), your body may need more glutamine than it can make.
-Most glutamine is stored in muscles followed by the lungs, where much of the glutamine is made.
+The body can make enough glutamine for its regular needs.
+But during times of extreme stress (the kind you experience after heavy exercise or an injury), your body may need more glutamine than it can make.
+Most glutamine is stored in muscles, followed by the lungs where much of the glutamine is made.

 Glutamine is important for removing excess ammonia (a common waste product in the body).
-It also helps your immune system function and appears to be needed for normal brain function and digestion.
+It also helps your immune system function and may be needed for normal brain function and digestion.

-You can usually get enough glutamine without taking a supplement, because your body makes it and you get some in your diet.
-Certain medical conditions, including injuries, surgery, infections, and prolonged stress, can lower glutamine levels, however.
+You can usually get enough glutamine without taking a supplement because your body makes it and you get some in your diet.
+Certain medical conditions, including injuries, surgery, infections, and prolonged stress, can lower glutamine levels.
 In these cases, taking a glutamine supplement may be helpful.

 When the body is stressed (from injuries, infections, burns, trauma, or surgical procedures), it releases the hormone cortisol into the bloodstream.
-High levels of cortisol can lower your body’s stores of glutamine.
+High levels of cortisol can lower your body's stores of glutamine.
 Several studies show that adding glutamine to enteral nutrition (tube feeding) helps reduce the rate of death in trauma and critically ill people.
-Clinical studies have found that glutamine supplements strengthen the immune system and reduce infections (particularly infections associated with surgery).
+Clinical studies show that taking glutamine supplements strengthens the immune system and reduce infections, particularly infections associated with surgery.
+Glutamine may help prevent or treat multiple organ dysfunction after shock or other injuries among people in the intensive care unit.
 Glutamine supplements may also help in the recovery of severe burns.

 Inflammatory bowel disease (IBD)

-Glutamine helps to protect the lining of the gastrointestinal tract known as the mucosa.
-For that reason, some have suggested that people who have inflammatory bowel disease (ulcerative colitis and Crohn’s disease) may not have enough glutamine.
-However, 2 clinical trials found that taking glutamine supplements did not improve symptoms of Crohn’s disease.
+Glutamine helps protect the lining of the gastrointestinal tract known as the mucosa.
+For that reason, some researchers believe that people who have IBD (ulcerative colitis and Crohn disease) may not have enough glutamine.
+However, two clinical trials found that taking glutamine supplements did not improve symptoms of Crohn disease.
 More research is needed.
 In the meantime, ask your doctor when deciding whether to use glutamine for IBD.

 Many people with cancer have low levels of glutamine.
-For this reason, some researchers speculate that glutamine may be helpful when added to conventional cancer treatment for some people.
-Supplemental glutamine is often given to malnourished cancer patients undergoing chemotherapy or radiation treatments and sometimes used in patients undergoing bone marrow transplants.
-(See Interactions below.)
+For this reason, some researchers speculate that glutamine may be helpful when added to conventional cancer treatment.
+Supplemental glutamine is often given to malnourished cancer patients undergoing chemotherapy or radiation treatments, and sometimes used in people undergoing bone marrow transplants.

 Glutamine seems to help reduce stomatitis (an inflammation of the mouth) caused by chemotherapy.
-Some studies, but not all, have suggested that taking glutamine orally may help reduce diarrhea associated with chemotherapy.
+Some studies suggest that taking glutamine orally may help reduce diarrhea associated with chemotherapy.

 More clinical research is needed to know whether glutamine is safe or effective to use as part of the treatment regimen for cancer.

-Dietary sources of glutamine include plant and animal proteins such as beef, pork and poultry, milk, yogurt, ricotta cheese, cottage cheese, raw spinach, raw parsley, and cabbage.
+Dietary sources of glutamine include plant and animal proteins such as beef, pork, poultry, milk, yogurt, ricotta cheese, cottage cheese, raw spinach, raw parsley, and cabbage.

-Glutamine, usually in the form of L-glutamine, is available by itself or as part of a protein supplement.
-These come in powder, capsule, tablet, or liquid form.
+Glutamine, usually in the form of L-glutamine, is available by itself, or as part of a protein supplement.
+These come in powders, capsules, tablets, or liquids.

 Standard preparations are typically available in 500 mg tablets or capsules.